-The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 outlines the specific responsibilities of Local Agency Formation Commission (LAFCOs).
-Pursuant to this State law, the San Joaquin LAFCO is required to conduct a Municipal Service Review of each City and Service District in the County to evaluate the City's ability to provide services to land within its SOI.
+The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 outlines the specific responsibilities of Local Agency Formation Commissions (LAFCOs).
+Pursuant to this State law, the San Joaquin LAFCO is required to conduct a Municipal Service Review of each City in the County to evaluate the City's ability to provide services.